Honey (Ray Conniff album)

 Honey is an album by Ray Conniff and The Singers.
 It was released in 1968 on the Columbia label (catalog no. CS-9661).

+Reception

-The album debuted on Billboard magazine's "Top LPs" chart on July 27, 1968, peaked at No. 22, and remained on that chart for nine weeks.
-It was certified by the RIAA as a gold record.
-It was also Conniff's last album to make the Top 40 on the Billboard album chart.
+The album debuted on the Billboard Top LPs chart on July 27, 1968, and peaked at No. 22.
+It was certified gold by the RIAA.
+It was Conniff's last album to reach the top 40 on the Billboard albums chart.

-AllMusic later gave the album a rating of three stars.
+AllMusic gave the album a rating of three stars.
 Reviewer William Ruhlmann wrote: "Fans of the original songs may have found the results disconcerting on occasion, but Conniff was aiming at a less-discerning audience that could have hummed along when hearing the songs on the radio without paying close attention to the words."